7 ways to support a loved one with mental illness

 Aliza encourages everyone to try and help with the treatment process.
 “If medication has been prescribed, help your loved one remember to take it and to discuss any side effects with their prescribing doctor.
 Your loved one may also need encouragement and help getting to therapy appointments or doing therapy exercises.”

 "Some treatment options include counselling or psychotherapy which is designed to help the person change how they think and act," explains Aliza.
-"It’s important to understand that this process can impact relationships as the person tries to acknowledge and change past behaviours.
+"Understand that this process can impact relationships as they try to acknowledge and change past behaviours.
 While this process can be difficult for everyone involved, it’s a significant step in resolving your loved one’s difficulties, so it’s important to maintain your support and not to steer the person away from these issues."

 “Treatment can help people start to re-engage with the good things in life and carers can have their needs met as well," says Aliza.